 Don’t Tell Me You Care About Security

 Let’s be honest, there’s something wrong when a CEO says they care deeply about security, when it’s stated in a notification about a security breach.
-Every breach notification ever written says “We take your security seriously.”
-The truth is, if these organizations had really prioritized security, it wouldn’t be likely they’d be sending a notification in the first place.
+The truth is, if these organizations had really prioritized security, they wouldn’t be sending a notification in the first place.

 Granted, there are some cases where the cause isn’t the company’s fault.
 Perhaps there’s a new vulnerability that nobody knew about.
 Or, despite thorough employee training, somebody dropped the ball.
 It happens from time to time.
 But those are edge cases.

-Sadly, too many companies walk right into a data breach because they prioritize “business needs” over security and don’t take seriously their responsibilities or the aftermath of a cyber attack for themselves, or their customers.
+Sadly, too many companies walk right into a data breach because they prioritize “business needs” over security and don’t take their responsibilities seriously.
+They likely haven’t considered the aftermath of a cyber attack for themselves, or their customers.

 What’s the Worst That Could Happen?